mounikaduddukuri/S15/README.md

 ## Data set of 400k overlay images of fg on bg
-Attempted various methodologies for overlay of forefront on foundation pictures.
+Endeavored different approachs for overlay of front line on establishment pictures.

-Attempted GIMP-water mark instrument. figured out how to make 1000 pictures one after another.
+Endeavored GIMP-water mark instrument. made sense of how to make 1000 pictures in a steady progression.

-Looking for better methodology utilized Photoshop.
-Recorded activities and executed in contents for robotization for taking a shot at numerous arrangements of pictures.
-Figured out how to make 10000 pictures one after another for example putting one forefront picture at 10 better places on all foundation pictures.
-Issue with this methodology was it took almot 1hour for making usage and contents and creating 10000 pictures.
-What's more, all the more disappointing part is, need to creat contents for new frontal area every single time.
-That implies need to work 100 hour to actualize with 100 frontal area pictures.
+Searching for better procedure used Photoshop.
+Recorded exercises and executed in substance for robotization for going after various plans of pictures.
+Made sense of how to make 10000 pictures in a steady progression for instance putting one cutting edge picture at 10 better places on all establishment pictures.
+Issue with this philosophy was it took almot 1hour for making utilization and substance and making 10000 pictures.
+Likewise, all the all the more frustrating part is, have to creat substance for new frontal zone each and every time.
+That infers need to work 100 hour to complete with 100 frontal zone pictures.

-At last comprehended the benefit of coding and circle usage.
+Finally grasped the advantage of coding and circle utilization.

-Begun coding in colab.
+Started coding in colab.

-Next issue experienced was to deal with huge number of pictures produced in colab.
+Next issue experienced was to manage colossal number of pictures created in colab.
 Utilized compress organizer, to flush, produced pictures into zipfile.

 At last after a few endeavors ready to produce 400k fgbg and fgbg_mask pictures jokingly 1 hour 30 minutes and ready to store them in compress record with-out colapsing the drive.